NotDaniHere/ArisInviter-Middleware/README.md

 The middleware (flask app) connects to LoginSecurity's database (spigot plugin) and authenticates invites using the input username and password in order to invite a new player using the ArisInviter backend (the spigot plugin https://github.com/NotDaniHere/ArisInviter).

+Includes a simple html page (frontend) to authenticate via a browser.

 ## How to run it?
 **First method**
 Assuming you have placed the ```app.py``` in the main folder of your spigot server, and have installed LoginSecurity, you need to run this command to start the Middleware server: